MadBomber/justprep/README.md

 The default is 'include import require with' where each keyword is a designation in the input file for an inclusionary action on a designated file path.
 You do not have to use all or any.
 Personnally I've pretty much standardized on "with" as my perfered keyword.
 You may use whatever makes you happy.
 Nor do you have to use the suggested ones in my list.
 Make up you own if you like.

 Why does just prep support more than one inclusionary keyword marker?
 Well, each computer language has its own syntax flavor.
 The examples above or consistent with Ruby, Java-ish, Ada, Perl and others.
 Use what feels right to you.

+### JUSTPREP_MODULE_KEYWORD

+The default is "module" however you can use whatever seems right to you.
+Do not use the same keyword as any of the inclusionary keywords defined in JUSTPREP_KEYWORDS.
+That would cause problems.

+TODO: generate an error if JUSTPREP_MODULE_KEYWORD value is included in the value for JUSTPREP_KEYWORDS.

+This keyword provides different functionality than the inclusionary keywords defined by the JUSTPREP_KEYWORDS system environment variable.
+The `justprep` utility implements a convention that involves the use of specific variable names and generated recipes to implement a "fake module" system.
+This is a stop-gap functionality created to explore how modules could be used.

+More detail on the Fake Module Convention is TBD.

 ### JUSTPREP_FILENAME_IN